-To add a competitive element with friends, you could use the Glass Yard of Ale with Stand for challenging one other to see who can chug the yard as quickly as possible!
+To add a competitive element with friends, use the Plastic Yard of Ale Glass with Lid 2.8 Pint for challenging one other to see who can chug the yard as quickly as possible!:

 In addition to finding alternative glasses to drink your beer from in aid of National Drink a Beer Day, how about discovering quirky ways in which beer itself can be used?

 There’s more to beer than you may think!

 Chocolate Beer Spread

 Fancy combining your two favourite vices – chocolate and beer?

 Due to the linking up of an Italian chocolate maker and a beer brewer, chocolate beer spread was created!

 If you’re wondering what it tastes like, it is apparently a “sweet and beer perfumed jelly with an intense scent and a full-bodied taste perfect for spreading on a slice of warm toast.”